bikemath/bikemath.github.io/index.md

 ### [](#header-3)Research Interests
-My research intersts, broadly-stated, include topics in numerical analysis, scientific computing, and computational fluid dynamics.
-To be more specific, I'm interested in techniques used to approximate turbulent flow regimes, and how sensitive these models are to perturbations of their tuning parameters.
-The class of models I have the most experience with are large eddy simulation models (LES), which are widely applied in engineering and atmosperic sciences.
+My research interests, broadly-stated, include topics in numerical analysis, scientific computing, and computational fluid dynamics.
+To be more specific, I’m interested in techniques used to approximate turbulent flow regimes, and how sensitive these models are to perturbations of their tuning parameters.
+The class of models I have the most experience with are large eddy simulation models (LES), which are widely applied in engineering and atmospheric sciences.

 ### [](#header-3)Published Research